pallets-eco/flask-admin/doc/db_sqla.rst

 List view can be customized in different ways.

 First of all, you can use various class-level properties to configure what should be displayed and how.
-For example, :attr:`~flask.ext.admin.contrib.sqlamodel.ModelView.column_list` can be used to show some of the column or include extra columns from related models.
+For example, :attr:`~flask.ext.admin.contrib.sqla.ModelView.column_list` can be used to show some of the column or include extra columns from related models.

 For example::